3manuek/3manuek/content/toolbox/2019/ansiblekubernetes.md

 ---
-title: "Ansible and Kubernetes"
+title: "Deploying Postgres in Kubernetes with Ansible"
-subtitle: "Deploying in Kubernetes with Ansible."
+subtitle: "A PoC for basic Kubernetes API calls."
 excerpt: ""
 date: 2019-07-18
 author: "3manuek"